beatrice-caviglia/ProteomeAnalysis/ScriptsAnalysis_PA-EC-AA/README.md

      - TPR file
     - Note: This code is computationally expensive and runs parallel with multiprocessing.
 A high skipping rate of frames can be selected to run this faster.
+    - Download: System 4 of P. arcticus or other available datasets.
 Expected Runtime: ~ 2h

-Additional analysis tools are provided in the 'source_codes' folder.
+Additional analysis scripts are provided in the 'source_codes' folder.
 These include:
 - Scripts to create unit vectors, compute rotational diffusion coefficients, compute translational diffusion coefficients over whole trajectory
+- Functions to combine folded and unfolded diffusion coefficients, with parameters from QENS experiments.
 - Utilities for correcting diffusion coefficients for periodic boundary conditions (PBC)
 - Optimization of weighted global diffusion coefficients to fit experimental data